Search

 Credit: Envato Elements/ Photovs

-If you've ever seen pictures of a burned-out house, you may have noticed that the toilet was still intact.
+If you've seen pictures after a house fire, you might have noticed that the toilet was still intact.
 This happens because toilets are composed of ceramic or porcelain.
 Because of how heat resistant this material is, any money you keep within the tank will last.
+Before placing your paper bills or emergency cash in the tank, make sure to seal it in a ziplock bag or any other watertight container.

 5) Bury the Cash in Your Backyard